apify/apify-docs/docs/crawling_basics/relative_urls.md

 ---
 title: Relative URLs
-description: Learn about absolute and relative URLs and how to work with them when parsing HTML with Cheerio.
+description: Learn about absolute and relative URLs used on web pages and how to work with them when parsing HTML with Cheerio in your scraper.
 menuWeight: 21.4
-category: web scraping academy
 paths:
 - crawling-basics/relative-urls
 ---